Kawaikute Gomen

 "Kawaikute Gomen" (可愛くてごめん) is a song by the Japanese musical group HoneyWorks.
 Written by group member Shito, it is a pop track about "valuing ourselves more" and "being straightforward about things we love."
 It serves as the character song of Chizuru Nakamura, also known by her persona Chuu-tan.
 The character appeared in the 2022 anime series Heroines Run the Show, which is part of HoneyWorks' Kokuhaku Jikkō Iinkai: Ren'ai Series multimedia project.

 The first version featuring Capi was released on August 13, 2022, as part of HoneyWorks' album Kokuhaku Jikkō Iinkai Flying Songs: Koishiteru.
-The second version featuring Saori Hayami, the voice of Chizuru Nakamura in the anime series, was released as a digital single on November 21.
+The second version featuring Saori Hayami, the voice of Chizuru Nakamura in the anime series, was released as a digital single on November 21 through Music Ray'n.
 Both versions of the song became popular on TikTok, spawning a viral dance challenge and cover versions by various artists.
-Capi's version peaked atop Billboard Japans TikTok Weekly Top 20 chart and later ranked first on the year-end TikTok Songs Chart for 2023.
+Capi's version peaked atop Billboard Japans TikTok Weekly Top 20 chart and later ranked first on the year-end TikTok Songs Chart for 2023, and Hayami's version was certified gold for streaming by the Recording Industry Association of Japan.

-A manga adaptation of the song by Ruia Shimakage began serialization in Line Manga in March 2024, with three tankōbon volumes published by Futabasha as of November 2025.
+A manga adaptation of the song by Ruia Shimakage began serialization in Line Manga in March 2024, with four tankōbon volumes published by Futabasha.

 Background and release

 Saori Hayami voiced Chizuru Nakamura in Heroines Run the Show and performed the second version of "Kawaikute Gomen".

-Chizuru Nakamura (中村 千鶴, Nakamura Chizuru), also known by her persona Chuu-tan (ちゅーたん), is a character voiced by Saori Hayami that appeared in the anime series Heroines Run the Show, which premiered in April 2022 as part of the Kokuhaku Jikkō Iinkai: Ren'ai Series multimedia project of the musical group HoneyWorks.
+Chizuru Nakamura, also known by her persona Chuu-tan, is a character voiced by Saori Hayami in the anime series Heroines Run the Show (2022), a part of the Kokuhaku Jikkō Iinkai: Ren'ai Series multimedia project by the musical group HoneyWorks.
 In the series, Chizuru is a shy student who is a fan of the idol duo Lip×Lip.
-She uses her Chuu-tan persona, who has an outgoing personality, while working at a maid café or when she supports Lip×Lip.
+She uses her Chuu-tan persona, who has an outgoing personality, while working at a maid café or when engaging in oshikatsu for Lip×Lip.

 In July 2022, HoneyWorks announced that they would release the doujin album Kokuhaku Jikkō Iinkai Flying Songs: Koishiteru at Comiket 100 on August 13.
-"Kawaikute Gomen", featuring Capi (かぴ) as the vocalist, is included as the seventh track and serves as the character song of Chuu-tan.
-The song was later released for download and streaming on August 28.
+"Kawaikute Gomen", featuring Capi as the vocalist, is included as the seventh track and serves as the character song of Chuu-tan.
+The album was later released for download and streaming on August 28.